TheAtlasRepository/Text2Map/README.md

 - Make sure the script is executable: with `chmod +x startup.sh`
 - Run the script using the following command: `./startup.sh`
 - Follow the instructions prompted and it should run.
+### Docker Setup

+- You will need a .env file with your OPEN_API_KEY in the root of the project, like this: `OPENAI_API_KEY=`
+- Also need a .env.local with your NEXT_PUBLIC_MAPBOX_ACCESS_TOKEN in the frontend folder.
+It should look something like this `NEXT_PUBLIC_MAPBOX_ACCESS_TOKEN=`
+- You run `docker-compose.yml` with docker-compose up --build.
+- Open localhost and it should be up and running.

 ### Manual project setup in commandline
 1. **Create a Conda Environment:**